OpenC2-org/jadn/docs/jadn-overview.md

 ## Option Tags/Keys

-The JADN Type Options (TOPTS) and Field Options (FOPTS) elements are a list of strings where each string is an option.
+The Type Options and Field Options items are a list of strings where each string is an option.
 The first character is the type ID; the remaining characters are the value.
 The option string is converted into a Name: Value pair before use, where the Name corresponds to the type ID and the Value has the type shown in the tables.